-Fun Winter Activities to Do in Montana
+Local’s Guide for the Best Winter Activities in Montana

 The mountains and valleys of Montana provide a landscape perfect for winter adventures.
-Winter can be harshly cold in Montana, but with those low temps come some exciting things to do in the winter in Montana.
+Winter can be harshly cold in Montana, but with those low temps come some exciting things to do.

 Hit the Slopes at Montana’s Best Ski Mountains

-From world-class resorts like Whitefish and Big Sky to local resort faves like Red Lodge and Bridger Bowl plus several other smaller ski areas that locals love, there is likely a place to ski and snowboard in Montana that is just the right fit for you.
+From world-class resorts like Whitefish and Big Sky to local resort faves like Red Lodge near Billings and Bridger Bowl near Bozeman (plus several other smaller ski areas that locals love), there is likely a place to ski and snowboard in Montana that is just the right fit for you.

 Go Cross-Country Skiing